biobakery/humann/doc/UserManual.md

 *   Pathway abundance at the community level is stratified to show the contributions from known and unknown species. **A pathway's community-level abundance is not necessarily the sum of its stratified abundance values.** For example, in the two-gene pathway {A, B}, if species 1 contributes abundances {A=5, B=10} and species 2 contributes abundances {A=10, B=5}, species 1 and 2 each contribute 5 complete copies of the pathway, but at the community level there are 15 complete copies.
 *   HUMAnN2 uses MetaCyc pathways along with MinPath for this computation.
 *   The user has the option to provide a custom pathways database to HUMAnN2 and to use all pathways instead of the minimal pathways computed by MinPath.
+* The unmapped value is the compression constant multiplied by the total unmapped reads.
+The unintgrated values, presented for all pathways and also per species, are the compression constant multiplied by the sum of the gene families abundance for those gene families which do not contribute to pathway abundances.
+The compression constant is the sum of all pathway abundances dividied by the sum of all gene family abundances only considering those gene families which contribute to pathway abundance.
+* The pathways are ordered by decreasing abundance with pathways for each species also sorted by decreasing abundance.
+Pathways with zero abundance are not included in the file.

 ### 4. Intermediate temp output files ###